apache/iotdb/metrics/ReadMe.md

 # 4. How to implement your own metric framework?
 1. implement your MetricService
-   1. You need to implement `enablePredefinedMetrics` to load predefined metrics.
-   2. You need to implement `reloadProperties` to reload properties when running.
+   1. You need to implement `reloadProperties` to reload properties when running.
 2. implement your MetricManager
    1. The name of MetricManager should start with `monitorType`, MetricService will init manager according to the prefix of class name.
    2. You need to create `src/main/resources/META-INF/services/org.apache.iotdb.metrics.AbstractMetricManager`，and record your MetricManager class name in this file, such as `org.apache.iotdb.metrics.dropwizard.DropwizardMetricManager`